Violent Crimes

 • Class D felonies – A term ranging between 2 years and 7 years, except in the case where the defendant has been convicted in the third degree of criminally holding a weapon (NY Penal § 265.02), or where a law enforcement officer has been menaced (NY Penal § 120.18), in which case the sentence may extend to 8 years.

-Murder and Manslaughter Laws in New York
+Murder and Manslaughter in NY

 Also known as homicide, murder is a serious crime that involves the intentional and unlawful killing of another person.
 There are two main types of homicide charges in New York: first-degree murder and second-degree murder.